derin-art/Lendsqr/README.md

   Steps to run the project:
-  npm install
+  npm install,
-  npm start ("The project runs on http://localhost:3000) npm test - for running the tests written for the app
+  npm start ("The project runs on http://localhost:3000), npm test - for running the tests written for the app